Each of us has a flavor story.

-(amount per servings)
+(amount per serving)

 Test Kitchen Tips:

-•To roast the bell peppers and the Poblano chile on a gas stove-top, cook the peppers directly over a medium-high gas flame until blackened on all sides, turning with tongs.
+•To roast the bell peppers and the poblano chile on a gas stove-top, cook the peppers directly over a medium-high gas flame until blackened on all sides, turning with tongs.
 Transfer peppers and chile to a paper bag.
 Close bag.
 Let stand 15 minutes or until peppers are cool enough to handle.
 Peel off blackened skin.
 Remove tops, ribs and seeds.

-•To roast the bell peppers and the Poblano chile under the broiler, preheat broiler.
+•To roast the bell peppers and the poblano chile under the broiler, preheat broiler.
 Halve and core the peppers.
 Remove the tops, ribs and seeds.
 Place the pepper halves on a baking sheet, cut-side down.
 Broil 5 to 7 minutes or until the skin has blistered and blackened over the entire surface.
 Transfer to a paper bag.
 Close bag.
 Let stand 15 minutes or until peppers are cool enough to handle.
 Peel off blackened skin.

 •Substitute the red bell peppers for 1 jar (12 to 13 ounces) roasted red peppers, drained.

-•Substitute the Poblano chile with 1 tablespoon chopped drained pickled jalapeño pepper.
+•Substitute the poblano chile with 1 tablespoon chopped drained pickled jalapeño pepper.